squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

     print(inp)
 ```

 Note that for this section I chose to replicate the lower level steps in the disassembly.
-This is to prevent mistakes from translating the pseudo-C code provided into python for Z3 and allows check for mistakes a little more easily when comparing to the original binary.
+This is to prevent mistakes from translating the pseudo-C code provided into python for Z3 and allows us to check for mistakes a little more easily when comparing to the original binary.

-You can view increasingly lower levels of disassembly in binja by selecting the button in the top left
+You can view increasingly lower levels of disassembly in binja by selecting the button in the top left:
 ![binjalowlevel](/assets/sekai/zerodaytea/binjalowlevel.webp)

-Running this script unfortunately we get something that doesn't quite match the flag:
+Unfortunately, this script gives us something that doesn't quite match the flag:
 ```bash
 [buf5 = 51,
  buf3 = 45,